 Getting Rid of Ice Dams

 If you already have ice dams, there are some ways to prevent lasting damage.
-It’s difficult to get rid of ice dams altogether.
-However, there are many ways to prevent them from growing, and that’s the most important thing.
+It’s difficult to get rid of ice dams altogether, but there are many ways to prevent them from growing.
 When kept small enough, ice dams often melt naturally without damaging your home.